Like my work and want a custom piece? You're in the right place!

 The commission process begins with a no-obligation, exploratory conversation.
 This is for us to get to know each other and talk about the goals of the project.
 I will show you a portfolio that covers the range of my work so I can get an idea of what catches your eye and what specifically you are drawn to.

 If we proceed, we'll agree on a contract that covers development of the work and approval stages, payment schedule, timeline for completion, and delivery.
-Some people tense up at the mention of a contract.
+I get it if you tense up at the mention of a contract.
 A contract is nothing more than a tool that ensures we are both satisfied and respected in our working relationship.
 I keep the language simple and direct.
 It should enable quality work, not stand in our way.

 My base rate for commissions is $1.35 per square inch on canvas, plus tax if applicable.
 For example, a 20x20" custom painting starts at $540.
 The rate may be higher depending on materials and on how much oversight you want to have in the creation process.